devolut-io/docker-infra-tooling/README.md

 # Devolut Infra Tooling

-This image is used as a central place for all of the tools needed for our day-to-day mainly with Continuous Deployment but we also use it for debugging and much more.
+This image is used as a central place for all of the tools needed for our day-to-day operations mainly regarding Continuous Deployment but it is also used for debugging and troubleshooting.
 Some of the tools:
 - Continuous Deployment - `terraform`, `helmfile`
 - Secrets management - `(Hashicorp) vault`
 - Various dependencies - `helm`, `helm plugins`, `aws-cli`, `aws-iam-authenticator`